SICTCCS/2526-Git-Branch-Class-Anthem/README.md

 Honestly, this class is fun,
 But I often wish it were done.
-I kinda thougt we'd do more,
+I kinda thought we'd do more,
 than make such websites galore.